Rashid7520/real-time-chat-application/README.md

 1. Start the server by running `server.cpp`.
 2. Connect clients by running `client.cpp`.
 3. Begin chatting!
+4. You have to create 2 or more client in order to talk with each other

 ### Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request.